Village of the Angels: Casting

 The series is the third to feature Jodie Whittaker as the Thirteenth Doctor, and Mandip Gill as Yasmin Khan, with John Bishop having joined the cast for the series as Dan Lewis.
 Kevin McNally previously appeared in the serial The Twin Dilemma (1984).
 Vincent Brimble also previously appeared in the serial Warriors of the Deep (1984).

 Filming

 Jamie Magnus Stone directed the first block, which comprised the first, second, and fourth episodes of the series.

 Broadcast and reception

 Broadcast

 "Village of the Angels" aired on 21 November 2021.
 The episode serves as the fourth part of a six-part story, entitled Flux.

 Ratings

 Overnight the episode was seen by 3.45 million viewers.
 The episode received an Audience Appreciation Index score of 79.
 The seven day consolidated rating (counting all views across all platforms within seven days of broadcast) was 4.57 million.
 The episode was the eighth-highest rated programme on BBC1 for the week, and the 18th-highest programme across all channels for the week.

 Critical reception

 On Rotten Tomatoes, a review aggregator website, 100% of seven critics gave the episode a positive review, with an average rating of 8.0 out of 10.

+Michael Hogan and Caroline Siede from The Telegraph and The A.V.
+Club, respectively, praised the introduction of new characters, Claire and Professor Jericho.
+Hogan described McNally's performance of Jericho as "superb" and Scholey's performance of Claire as "excellent".